Vermintide-Mod-Framework/Grasmann-Mods/show_damage/readme.txt

 Adds the ability to display damage dealt by players in chat and in game world.

 Changelog
+2.0.2 - Fix to prevent crash on death reactions
 2.0.1 - Fix to prevent crash with incorrect load order 2.0.0
 	- Reworked render process